salesforce/lwc-rfcs/text/0000-node-reactions.md

 # Unresolved questions

-- How will this work for closed mode shadow DOM?
+- How will traversal work for native custom elements running in closed shadow mode?
 In web components, Lifecycle hooks behave the same regardless of mode of shadow DOM.
 For example: https://jsbin.com/misofod/edit?html,js,console,output
 - Are there any browser APIs that are faster than manual DOM traversal?

 Notes: